Working with Trauma Survivors who have Addictive Disorders: An Introduction to Seeking Safety

 About the Instructor

-Rick Berman, MA, LPC, CADC III, CGAC II specializes in integrated treatment of co-occurring mental health and addictive disorders.
-He has been training and supervising addictions and mental health counselors for 20 years and in recent years his work has focused more specifically on problem gambling.
+Rick Berman, MA, LPC specializes in integrated treatment of co-occurring mental health and addictive disorders.
+He has been training and supervising addictions and mental health counselors for more than 20 years.
+In recent years his work has focused more specifically on problem gambling.
 He has made presentations at national problem gambling conferences in Canada and the United States.
-Currently he is coordinator of Lewis & Clark Problem Gambling Services at Lewis & Clark College, where he is a faculty member in the Graduate School of Education and Counseling, and is an instructor for the Gambling Counselor Pre-Certification Courses co-sponsored by Problem Gambling Services of the Oregon Health Authority, Oregon Council on Problem Gambling, and the Professional Mental Health Counseling–Addictions Program at Lewis & Clark.
+He is the former Director of Lewis & Clark Problem Gambling Services at Lewis & Clark College, where he is an adjunct faculty member in the Graduate School of Education and Counseling.

 New events are added to our calendar regularly.
 For the latest on events related to your specific interests, sign up to receive periodic updates by email and/or mail.